Wood species

 Pine - hardwood or softwood?

-Softwoods are not as spectacular as hardwoods, but the pattern of the species is very similar.
-Looking at it, only specialists can tell the difference, and in some species, like fir and spruce for example, neither can they make identification without microscopic analysis.
+Softwoods are not as spectacular as hardwoods, as the species are very similar in design.
+By looking at it, only specialists can tell the difference, and some species, like fir and spruce for example, even they cannot make the identification without microscopic analysis.
 Even though it has the same natural resinous pattern, the existence of these contradictory properties convinced me to devote an entire article to pine.

 pine wood